-The University has an enviable reputation for providing quality, student- focused education in a professional and friendly environment and is split into four Faculties:
+The University has an enviable reputation for providing quality, student focused education in a professional and friendly environment and is split into four Faculties:

-The Faculty of Arts, Design and Media The Faculty of Business, Law and Social Sciences The Faculty of Computing, Engineering and the Built Environment The Faculty of Health, Education and Life Sciences
+Arts, Design and Media Business, Law and Social Sciences Computing, Engineering and the Built Environment Health, Education and Life Sciences

-These are supported by a Professional Services function including areas such as Information Technology, Human Resources, Finance and Estates and Facilities.
-We currently have 24,000 students and an annual turnover of £210 million.
+These are supported by a Professional Services function including areas such as Information Technology, Human Resources, Finance, and Estates and Facilities.
+We currently have 24,000 students and an annual turnover of $\pounds 230$ million.